5 seniors at graduation ceremony test positive for COVID-19

 Fredericksburg City Schools Superintendent Marceline Catlett said Friday that the five students at James Monroe High School tested positive for COVID-19, and all five attended graduation ceremonies at the school on Monday.

-She said the school has been working with the local health department and that the risk of exposure for most students is low.
+She said the school has been working with the local health department and “the overall risk of exposure to the majority of students and staff at the event is considered low.”